Postgraduate

 Transition to Discipline (TTD)

-• Performing a Physiatry-focused physical examination
+2. Performing Physiatry-focused physical examinations

-• Generating a problem list based on the International Classification of Functioning (ICF) Framework
+3. Generating a problem list based on the International Classification of Functioning (ICF) Framework

 Foundations of Discipline (FOD)

-• This portion of residency will provide you the relevant background in general medicine, orthopedics, rheumatology, neurology, psychiatry and other relevant areas to form the knowledge foundation to provide medical care to our patient populations.
+• This portion of residency will provide you the relevant background in general medicine, orthopedics, rheumatology, neurology, and other relevant areas to form the knowledge foundation to provide medical care to our patient populations.

 • You will be expected to become competent at identifying and managing common emergencies our patients face, while gaining the medical knowledge to provide care pertaining to the wide range of medical co-morbidities that our patients experience.